 c) The functional results after the newly developed retinal surgery

-- Year 2 and onward (2022+): Subsequent awards will have a broader focus, recognizing excellence in the understanding of the mechanisms of retinal disease requiring surgical management, innovative approaches to management, and/or outcomes of surgical treatment.
+This award recognizes excellence in the understanding of the mechanisms of retinal disease requiring surgical management, innovative approaches to management, and/or outcomes of surgical treatment.

 Eligibility criteria include: